GoogleCloudPlatform/terraform-google-enterprise-genai/examples/machine-learning-pipeline/README.md

 **IMPORTANT:** The commands below assumes you are running it on the `terraform-google-enterprise-genai/examples/machine-learning-pipeline` directory.

 1. Run the command below to update the `perimeter_additional_members` in `common.auto.tfvars` for the non-production environment.
+The last line from your `perimeter_additional_members` should end following this format: `"serviceAccount:YOUR-SERVICE-ACCOUNT"]` (with no comma in the and the `]` in the same line from the service account).

     ```bash

-    cd ../../gcp-networks/env/non-production/
+    cd ../../gcp-networks/envs/non-production/
     git checkout non-production

     UPDATE_SA=$(printf '"%s",\n"%s",\n"%s"]' "$TRIGGER_SA" "$GCP_SA_AIPLATFORM" "$API_ROBOT_SA")